Windscreen damage is a very common occurrence in vehicles. As a result, there are thousands of windscreen damage insurance claims filed every year.

 You may even find that having a professional complete the job for you is quite comparable in price to sourcing the materials yourself.
-Plus you have the added benefit of knowing it will be done right and backed with warranty.
+Plus you have the added benefit of knowing it will be done right and backed with a warranty.

 DIY windscreen repair or replacement can often take longer than you may think.
-First you want to do the job to the best of your ability so this means research.
+First, you want to do the job to the best of your ability so this means research.
 Researching the products to buy and where to source them from.

 Choosing a mobile repair company such as Metro Auto Glass means you don’t have to take more time out of your schedule.
 We work according to you and come to your location to complete the job.
 All you need to do is make the appointment.

 Now we get to the most important point of the article.

-For this reason the windscreen plays an important role if and when the vehicle is involved in a high impact accident.
-Therefore a correctly fitted windscreen which is the right type for the vehicle is important for the safety of the driver and passengers.
+For this reason, the windscreen plays an important role if and when the vehicle is involved in a high-impact accident.
+Therefore a correctly fitted windscreen which is the right type for the vehicle is important for the safety of the driver, passengers and other road users.

 It may appear to be sitting okay and glued in with the adhesive.
 But if not done correctly this can have adverse effects in an accident and as such you are putting yourself and anyone who travels in the vehicle at risk.

 This is where paying for a professional to get your vehicle back to a safe and structurally sound condition is well worth the price.

-Is DIY Windscreeen Replacement Safe?
+Is DIY Windscreen Replacement Safe?

 It depends on the person doing the replacement.
 It depends on which materials they have chosen and the technique they use to complete the job.

-Instead we recommend choosing a professional company, such as us.
+Instead, we recommend choosing a professional company, such as ours.
 By doing so you often save yourself time and money in the long run, not to mention gain confidence that you are making the safest choice for repairing your damaged windscreen.

 Don’t put your passengers or yourself at risk just because you want to save a few bucks.
 Life is not worth it.